LowLevelJam/LLJam0001/submissions/via_c3_ais_asm/README.md

 ### Day 8: TBD, but < 10.5h until deadline
 Payload is now loaded at known position and got jumps working.
 Next step is to finish DynAsm symbol support.
-DynAsm symbol support work.
+DynAsm symbol support works.
 Only jump and some arithmetic instruction are supported by the assembler for now, how do I make an interesting demo with that?
 Made a somewhat interesting demo that implements call and ret via a return register.
 Add stuff to readme.